-The Michigan Economic Development Corporation (MEDC) recently announced that businesses located in Michigan Main Street districts or certified Redevelopment Ready Communities® across the state can receive up to $25,000 in reimbursable grant dollars through this year's Match on Main program.
+The Michigan Economic Development Corporation (MEDC) recently announced that businesses located in Michigan Main Street districts or certified Redevelopment Ready Communities® across the state can receive up to $25,000 in reimbursable grant dollars through another round of the Match on Main program.
 In Middle Michigan, both Harrison and Mt.
 Pleasant are Redevelopment Ready Communities.

 If you are a business located in either downtown Harrison or in Mt.
 Pleasant's Central Business District, we encourage you to apply for the Match on Main program.
 Businesses only need to contribute a 10% fund match for the grant dollars they receive.